 Chiropractic care focuses on a non-drug approach, so we mostly rely on our hands to adjust the vertebrae gently.
 We help to balance the nervous system.
 A chiropractic adjustment is paramount when it comes to improving patient outcomes.
 However, once we introduce the soft tissue component is when we achieve the best possible results.
 In addition, we see shorter recovery times and long-lasting results.

 At Truspine, we incorporate chiropractic adjustments with soft tissue therapy and corrective exercises.
-One of which is the Graston Technique.
+One of which is the Graston Therapy.
 The effects are almost immediate.
 Within 2 to 3 visits we are seeing positive results for some of the most complex conditions.

 The Graston Technique may be used to treat acute and chronic conditions such as: